Clemapfel/Mousetrap.jl/README.md

 At the end it should say `Mousetrap tests passed`.

 > **Note**: On Windows, some `GLib` log messages regarding dbus connections and  may appear during testing.
-These do not indicate a problem, as long as at the end of the testing suite it says `mousetrap tests passed`.
+These do not indicate a problem.

 ---